 Oregon Junco Group

-This group includes 8 subspecies, including many subspecies that are difficult to distinguish from others outside of their breeding ranges.
+This group includes eight subspecies.
+Many of these subspecies are difficult to distinguish from the remaining subspecies outside of their breeding ranges.
 In fact, there are many zones of intergradation.
 Distinguishing these subspecies could be difficult on the breeding grounds.
 Some of these subspecies may be grouped into their own separate species in the future.
-One of the easier juncos to separate in this group is the Pink-sided Junco, which is fairly distinct when compared to many of the others.
+One of the easier juncos to separate in this group is the Pink-sided Junco, which is fairly distinct compared to many others.